 Project Team:

-• Prof. Dr. Annette Hautli-Janisz (University of Passau)
+Prof. Dr. Benjamin Zyla (University of Ottawa)

 Evaluation has experienced spectacular proliferation at the international level.
 Today, the vast majority of international organizations (IOs) have institutionalized evaluation as an integral part of their organizational practices.
 More than 160 full time evaluators with several thousand expert consultants are now working in the UN system as compared to only 60 officers in the 1980s.
 Hundreds of reports are produced annually by major IOs and the number is growing.
 In the UN system, around 700 reports are produced each year which should lead to annual IO-evaluation expenses of up to half a billion Euros (about the entire annual budget of UNESCO or ILO).